eslint/eslint/docs/rules/one-var.md

 When configured with an object as the first option, you can individually control how `var`, `let`, and `const` are handled, or alternatively how `uninitialized` and `initialized` variables are handled (which if used will override `var`, `let`, and `const`).

+**Note:** A variable declared in a for-in or for-of loop will not be flagged with the option `{ uninitialized: "always" }`, as this value is determined by the loop.

 The following patterns are not considered problems:

 ```js